saksham2001/St.ChatInterface/README.md

 ## Features
 - Cheaper than individual ChatGPT and Anthropic subscriptions.
+- Saves all the chats and their respective responses in a local database.
+- Data will not be used to train LLMs.
 - Allows function calling.
-- Saves all the chats and their respective responses in a local database.
-- Allows model to produce interactive graphs.
+- [Coming Soon] Allows model to produce interactive elements (graphs, maps, etc).
-- Multimodal model support (Coming soon).
+- [Coming Soon] Multimodal model support.

 ## Models Available
 | Model Name | Price per 1M Input Tokens | Price per 1M Output Tokens | Multimodal |